- Duration5 weeks

 The course has been approved for distance-learning continuing professional development (CPD) by the:

 - Royal College of Pathologists (RCPath): for 10 CPD credits.

 To qualify for these CPD credits, you will need a Certificate of Achievement as evidence of completing the course.
-This online course was created in May 2015 and revised in October 2015.
+This online course was created in May 2015 and has been revised regularly.

 Continue learning with the Genomics in Healthcare program